Eczema types: Dyshidrotic eczema self-care

-Wash skin with DE gently : When washing, you’ll want to:
+Wash skin with dyshidrotic eczema gently.
+When washing, you’ll want to:

-Remove rings: Always remove these before washing your hands.
-If the skin beneath your ring gets wet and stays damp, the DE can flare.
+- Remove rings: Always remove these before washing your hands.
+If the skin beneath gets wet and stays damp, this could cause a flare-up.

-Wash with mild, fragrance-free cleansers: Skip the antibacterial soaps, waterless hand sanitizers, and deodorant soaps, which can cause DE to flare.
+- Wash with mild, fragrance-free cleansers: Skip the antibacterial soaps, and deodorant soaps, which can cause dyshidrotic eczema to flare.